jerryneal/DocServe/README.md

 The DocServeApi is a lightweight API impleted with highly optimized framework - falcon api and running on a pypy python interpreter (python's fastest known interpreter).
 When the API is started, a redis server is also initialized to handle cache.
 Similarly, the new file is path is stored.
-The file is broken down into many folders each folder with a uniform number of files.
+The file is broken down into many smaller chunks.
 By doing this, we are minimizing look up-time for a line in a particular file.
-The api goes ahead to to not only cache the response for the requested line but also for the preceding lines because of historical nature of users requesting information that is either closely related or interlinked intermitently.
-To minimize I/O performace, we do not load the entire file into memory but instead split the file into chunks in a binary fashion and access the chunks would highly likely contain the line we are looking for.
+The api goes ahead to to not only cache the response for the requested line but also for the preceding lines because of historical nature of users requesting information that is either closely related or interlinked intermitently.To minimize I/O performace, we do not load the entire file into memory but instead split the file into chunks in a binary fashion and access the chunks would highly likely contain the line we are looking for.
 Each of line lookups are threaded and pooled using python's multiprocessing lib.

 2. How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?